iwyg/jQuery-Autoscroll/README.markdown

 ### usage:

-  1. create html container which contains something like a unordered list
+  1. create html container which contains something like an unordered list
   2. setup plugin like this: $(mycontainer).autoscroll();

 ### options: